Scattering diagrams for generalized cluster algebras: Acknowledgements

 \section{Acknowledgements}

 I would like to thank Daniel Labardini-Fragoso for showing me an example of generalized cluster scattering diagram in the beginning; Fang Li and Siyang Liu for helpful discussions and the hospitality during my visit at Zhejiang University.
-I am supported by the Royal Society through the Newton International Fellowship NIF\textbackslash R1\textbackslash 201849.
+During the preparation of the manuscript, I was supported by the Royal Society through the Newton International Fellowship NIF\textbackslash R1\textbackslash 201849.